-The Group's major financial instruments include trade and other receivables, debt instruments at fair value through other comprehensive income, bank balances and cash, trade and other payables, amount due to a related party, lease liabilities and bank borrowings.
+The Group's major financial instruments include trade and other receivables, debt instruments at FVTOCI, bank balances and cash, trade and other payables, amount due to a related party, lease liabilities and bank borrowings.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (currency risk and interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The directors of the Company manage and monitor these exposures to ensure appropriate measures are implemented on a timely and effective manner.